RubyLane/parse_args/README.md

 required (whether a named or positional argument).
 The options that are available to define the argument are:

-  - **-default** *val*
+**-default** *val*
 Provides a default value for the argument if it wasn’t supplied.
 Without this an argument that wasn’t supplied won’t have its corresponding variable (or dictionary key) set. *val* is permitted to be a value that is outside of the range of possible values that would be accepted from the caller, by design.

-  - **-required**
+**-required**
 If this boolean option is given, the argument is flagged as required.
-Failing to supply the arg causes the **parse\_args** to throw an exception similar to what would happen if a required positional argument to a proc was not provided.
+Failing to supply the arg causes the **parse_args** to throw an exception similar to what would happen if a required positional argument to a proc was not provided.

-  - **-validate** *cmdprefix*
+**-validate** *cmdprefix*
 Append the value supplied for this argument to the *cmdprefix* and run it.
 The value is rejected if an exception is thrown or the value returned isn’t a Tcl boolean true value.

-  - **-name** *newname*
+**-name** *newname*
 Change the name of the variable / dictionary key that will receive the value for this argument to *newname*.
 By default the name will be the argspec key (without the leading “-” for named arguments).

-  - **-boolean**
+**-boolean**
 Flag this argument as a boolean, similar to **-nocase** to `regexp`.
 The variable will always be defined and be a boolean, true if the argument was supplied and false if it wasn’t.

-  - **-args** *count*
+**-args** *count*
 By default named arguments consume a single following argument as the value for that argument.
 This setting changes that to *count*, which will cause the following *count* arguments to be gathered into the variable holding this argument.
 If *count* is the special value “all”, then all remaining arguments are gathered into a list as the value of this argument.

-  - **-enum** *possible\_values*
+**-enum** *possible_values*
-    Restrict the values that will be accepted for this argument to those in the *possible\_values* list.
+Restrict the values that will be accepted for this argument to those in the *possible_values* list.
 Similar to using a validator that checks for inclusion in that list but with additional internal performance optimizations.

-  - **-\#** *free\_form\_text*
+**-#** *free_form_text*
 Embed a comment for this argument.
-The supplied *free\_form\_text* is ignored by **parse\_args** and serves only to document the argument to programmers reading the code.
+The supplied *free_form_text* is ignored by **parse_args** and serves only to document the argument to programmers reading the code.
 In some future version this text may be incorporated into a usage error message that is generated when argument parsing fails.

-  - **-multi** *name*
+**-multi**
 Group a set of defined arguments together, so they act like mutually exclusive flags.
 Used to implement patterns like the arguments `-ascii`, `-dictionary`, `-integer` and `-real` arguments to the core **lsort** command. *name* will be the name of the variable that holds the value of the flag that was supplied.
 A **-default** setting on any of the linked **-multi** arguments (those that share a *name*) will supply a default value in *name* if none were passed.
 A **-required** setting on any of the linked **-multi** arguments will require that the caller supply at least one of them.
 If multiple different flags were given, the one last in the argument list applies, unless **-all** was specified (on any linked option), in which case all instances are grouped as a list in *name*, in the order they were specified.

-  - **-alias**
+**-alias**
 Treat the value supplied for this argument as a variable name and bind the resulting variable for this argument to the variable of that name in the call frame above this one (upvar 1).

-  - **-all**
+**-all**
 Collect all the instances of this argument as a list, rather than the default behaviour of using the last instance as the value.

-  - **-end**
+**-end**
 Treat the remaining arguments as if **--** directly followed this option - that is: all words in *args* after those consumed by the current option are treated as positional arguments.

 # EXAMPLES